scott-griffiths/bitformat/doc/index.rst

 .. warning::

-    While there are many similarities between bitformat and bitstring, there has been no attempt to make them compatible.
+    There are many similarities between bitformat and bitstring, but there has been no attempt to make them compatible.
     Much of the reason for making a new package was to revisit many of the design decisions that were made almost two decades ago when George W. Bush was president, the Nintendo Wii was the latest must-have tech, and Python 2.4 was the latest version.

-    While both packages have classes such as ``Bits``, ``Dtype`` and ``Array`` and many similar methods, they do have many differences in their behaviour and API.

 ----